ubuntu-dev/Vivaldi/README.md

     let function = id
     function(1) // 1

-In functions and methods, `self` works a little differently than in Python or Ruby.
-It's not explicitly passed as an argument, but rather is implicitly passed whenever called as a member of an object.
-The following is perfectly valid:

-    fn not_method(): return self.a
-    not_method() // throws exception

-    let myobj = new Object()
-    myobj.a = 5
-    myobj.yes_method = not_method
-    myobj.yes_method() // returns 5

 `return` can be used to exit out of a function early, but it's unnecessary for the last expression of a function body (or *only* expression, unless it's wrapped in a block):